Harriet

 How to Pronounce Harriet

 Our model has identified 5 different pronunciations for the name Harriet.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 51.4% confident that Harriet is pronounced as HA-ree-uht.
-The next most likely pronunciation is HEH-ree-uht, at 29.7% confidence.
+Our model is 51.4% confident that Harriet is pronounced as HA-ree-uht, which has 3 syllables.
+The next most likely pronunciation is HEH-ree-uht, at 29.7% confidence, with 3 syllables.

 HA-ree-uht (3 syllables)